bkbhhj/bkbhhj/README.md

 # 😄 About me
-✌️ My name is Pavel, I am 23 years old.
-I have been doing programming for about 2 years, trying out different technologies.
-I had engaged in numerical simulation СFD for 1 years used Open FOAM, Abaqus and Ansys Fluent in particular in C++, Fortran and Python for wroten log files and corrected equation.
+✌️ My name is Pavel, I am 24 years old.
+I have been doing programming for about 2,5 years, trying out different technologies.
+I had engaged in numerical simulation FOR for 1,5 years used OpenFOAM, Abaqus and Ansys Fluent, Matlab, Mathcad in particular in C++, Fortran and Python for wroten log files and corrected equation.

 🎓I' m currently learn an algorithms by Stanford University on Coursera.